Vikash082/ecs-playground/README.md

 Let's get familiar with some ECS concepts and terms.

- - *Cluster* :  A logical grouping of EC2 container instances.
-The cluster is a skeleton structure around which you build and operate workloads.
+ - *Cluster* :  The cluster is a skeleton structure around which you build and operate workloads.
+EC2 container instances logically belong to it.

- - *Container Instance/s* : This is actually an EC2 instance running the ECS agent.
+ - *Container Instance/s* : This is actually an EC2 instance running Docker daemon and the ECS agent (Container agent).
 The recommended option is to use AWS ECS AMI but any AMI can be used as long as you add the ECS agent to it.
 The ECS agent is open source as well.

  - *Container Agent* : The agent that runs on EC2 instances to form the ECS cluster.
 If you are using the ECS optimised AMI, then you don't need to do anything as the agent comes with it.
 But if you want run your own OS/AMI, you will need to install the agent.
 The container agent is open source and can be found at [https://github.com/aws/amazon-ecs-agent]().

  - *Task Definition* : An application containing one or more containers.
 This is where you provide the Docker images, how much CPU/Memory to use, ports etc. You can also link containers here similar to Docker command line.

- - *Task* : An instance of a task definition running on a container instance.

  - *Service* : A service in ECS allows you to run and maintain a specified number of instances of a task definition.
 If a task in a service stops, the task is restarted.
 Services ensure that desired running tasks is achieved and maintained.
 Services  can also include things like load balancer configuration, IAM roles and placement strategies.

+ - *Task* : An instance of a task definition running on a container instance. .
+The key difference is that task definitions do not belong to a cluster or a service.
+They are just definitions in your ECS setup.
+When you include them in a service they become tasks and run on the container instances belonging to your ECS cluster

  - *Container* : A Docker container that is executed as part of a task.